PostHog/docs/docs/integrations/js-integration.md

 We recommend putting PostHog both on your homepage and your application if applicable.
 That means you'll be able to follow a user from the moment they come onto your website, all the way through signup and actually using your product.

+?> PostHog automatically sets a cross-domain cookie, so if your website is `yourapp.com` and your app is on `app.yourapp.com` users will be followed when they go from one to the other.

 ## Sending events

 This allows you to send more context than the basic event info that PostHog captures whenever a user does something.
 In that case, you can send an event with any metadata you may have.